Konradbbb/CoffeeMachine/README.md

+# Coffee Machine

-# The machine works with typical products: coffee, milk, coffee beans and plastic cups.
+The machine works with typical products: coffee, milk, coffee beans and plastic cups.
 It also collect and return money (depends of option you have choosen).

 You can: